Tulsi as a Natural Remedy for Coughs and Colds

 Prestigious in Hinduism:

 Tulsi leaves play a vital role in Hinduism as it is considered their sacred plant.
 Traditionally it is planted in the courtyard of Hindu houses or is initially grown beside hanuman temples.
 It is a part of their worshipping ceremonies.
 The plant is also worshipped as it is considered the most auspicious plant.
-People also consider Tulsi as a goddess and celebrate the ceremonial festival of Tulsi vivah anytime between the eleventh or twelfth lunar day of bright night of Hindu month of Kartik (Prabodhini Ekadashi) and the full moon of the month (Kartik Poornima).
+People also consider Tulsi as a goddess and celebrate the ceremonial festival of Tulsi vivah anytime between the eleventh or twelfth lunar day of the bright night of the Hindu month of Kartik (Prabodhini Ekadashi) and the full moon of the month (Kartik Poornima).
 The days may vary regionally.

 Tulsi has been traditionally used as a dried powder, mixed with ghee, herbal tea or fresh leaf.
 From past times, the dried leaves are been mixed with stored grains to repel insects.
 Many people use Tulsi in daily lives in their spicy food and soups because of its peppery taste.
 It is also mentioned as hot basil in some cookbooks.

 Tulsi has been used in Ayurveda and Siddha practices for thousands of years to cure many problems as it has diverse healing properties.
 Medicines are made from all parts of the plants like stems, leaves, and seeds.
 The medical properties of plants naturally cure the problem if used regularly.
 Researchers have proved that it is beneficial for our health in various ways.